TeriForey/fawkes/docs/source/user_guide.rst

 Solr
 ~~~~

 You can publish the datasets of a registered Thredds service to a Solr index server.
-The Solr server is setup with the Phoenix installation.
+The Solr server is setup with the Fawkes installation.

 .. image:: _images/solr_index.png